icholy/Tap.js/README.md

 // create a Remote instance wrapping the obj var remote = new Remote(obj);

-// events can be send in either direction var console = {
+// events can be sent in either direction var console = {
   log: function () {
     var msg = Array.prototype.join(arguments, " ");